cpardue/projects/GenericRecon/readme.md

-I made a thing and it mostly works.
+I made a thing and it works.

 Prerequisites:
 Assumes that it's run in kali